 Meet Your Instructor

-Jon Hodge currently holds the rank of 6th dan black belt in shotokan karate and song moo kwan.
+Jon Hodge currently holds the rank of 6th dan black belt in shotokan karate.
 He has taught martial arts for nearly 20 years.
 Over the years Master Hodge has studied many different forms of martial arts and is also a Master Chi Kung and Tai Chi instructor.
 Master Hodge is well known as a teacher of self defense, self discipline, and most importantly to him – self improvement.

 Who Trains with Our Courses